 - Victorian literature and culture

-- Creative writing pedagogy
+- Creative writing theory and pedagogy

 - 'Morse, Frost and the Mystery of the English Working Class', in Class and Culture in Crime Fiction (ed.
 Julie R Kim), (McFarland, 2014)